drzax/lauraelvery.com/content/_index.md

 But how can this be?
 And how does the elusive Jean Frawley connect their two lives?

-In this eagerly anticipated novel, Laura Elvery shows why she is one of the most lauded writers of her generation. *Nightingale* is a luminous tale of faith and love, bravery and care, and the vitality of women’s work.
+*Nightingale* is a luminous tale of faith and love, bravery and care, and the vitality of women’s work.